Alonso-del-Arte/toy-examples/README.md

 Hacktoberfest.

 This repository is for toy examples in Java.
 If you want to contribute toy examples in Python, I have a repository for that.
 Other languages, not.
+As for overly complicated programs in Java, check out my Rube Goldberg machines repository.

 I've decided that this project should not be on the latest long term support (LTS) version of Java, but it shouldn't be too far behind either.
 So it's on